Don’t Let Age Get in the Way

-Scuba Diving is a unique activity that low impact and minimal skill requirement allows it to be enjoyed by most age levels and sporting prowess.
-Here we explore what is the oldest you can scuba dive?
+Scuba Diving is a unique activity that has low impact and minimal skill requirement allowing it to be enjoyed by most age levels and sporting prowess.
+Here we explore what is the oldest you can scuba dive.

-However at both ends of the age level spectrum there are some precautions that need to be addressed prior to diving.
-With children, emotional and behavioral maturity are the major concerns.
-With the older generation, it is medical fitness to dive that is the major worry.
+However, at both ends of the age level spectrum, some precautions need to be addressed before diving.
+With children, emotional and behavioural maturity are the major concerns.
+With the older generation, it is medical fitness to dive that is a major worry.

 If a diver passes all of the medical requirements there is no reason why they cannot safely dive.
-This of course require a common since approach to the dive as well.
+This of course requires a common sense approach to the dive as well.

 Aussie Divers Phuket has successfully run a number of scuba diving activities with divers with divers in their 60’s and even 70’s.
 Once underwater scuba diving provides a feeling of weightlessness and can be ideal for those looking for an activity that provides less stress on the body.